-- New Homes Bonus Funding The conclusions of the recent national consultation exercise are expected shortly. - Business Rates Review a consultation on 100% Business Rates Retention was issued in July and closed on 26th September 2016 - A more detailed technical consultation on Business Rates is expected before the end of 2016.

-Zone of Severe Unpredictability - Medium Term (2020/21 - 2021/22)
+- New Homes Bonus Funding The conclusions of the recent national consultation exercise are expected shortly. - Business Rates Review a consultation on 100% Business Rates Retention was issued in July and closed on 26th September 2016 - A more detailed technical consultation on Business Rates is expected before the end of 2016. - Zone of Severe Unpredictability Medium Term (2020/21 2021/22)

-The Council would need to identify and deliver further savings of around £1.1m in 2020/21 and £768,000 in 2021/22.
+Based upon the figures in the MTFS, the Council would need to identify and deliver further savings of around £1.1m in 2020/21 and £768,000 in 2021/22.
+Of course, these can only be high level assumptions at the present time.